 You’ll find the apple mandala design in my Free Resource Library — you can get the password to the library by filling out the form below:

 I hope you can use the file for something interesting with this.
 I’d love to see photos if you make something with this mandala!
-Share them on social media with #jennifermaker or send them to me at [email protected], or tag me on social media with #jennifermaker.
+If you make one, please share a photo in our Facebook group, email it to me at [email protected], or tag me on social media with #jennifermaker.